sheijk/clang-lookup/readme.txt

 Usage
 =====

 Call clang_lookup like this: "./build/clang_lookup.sh file line column".
+It will output a list of compiler diagnostics (warnings, errors).
+If the symbol at the given location could be resolved it will print a line describing the location of it's definition as it's last output.
+The format is as follows

+location=file:line:column

+for example

+location=~/project/my_lib.h:20:6

+If the symbol could not be resolved clang_lookup will print "location=" and return a non-zero error code.

 Todo
 ====